 REGULATORY AUTHORITY: The St. Louis District Regulatory Branch has conducted a preliminary review of the proposed project.
-Based upon review of the project activity description, as well as the location of the work, the Regulatory Branch determined that this activity does not trigger the need for a Department of the Army Permit under Section 404 of the Clean Water Act.
-If additional infrastructure plans are developed that include impacts to Waters of the U.S., then a permit application would need to be submitted to the Regulatory Branch.
-It should be noted that although this proposal does not need a Section 404 permit based on submitted plans, any revisions to the applicant's proposal may be subject to permitting.
+Based upon review of the project activity description, as well as the location of the work, the Regulatory Branch determined that this activity may trigger the need for a Department of the Army Permit under Section 404 of the Clean Water Act.
+The St. Louis District Regulatory Branch has requested additional information from the applicant to determine permitting requirements.